John-TIG/challenges/c002_vehicle_routing/README.md

 * Total Distance = 80 + 45 = 125

 ## Our Challenge
-In TIG the baseline route by using a greedy algorithm to iteratively selecting the closest unvisited node (returning to depot when necessary) until all drop-offs are made.
+In TIG, the baseline route is determined by using a greedy algorithm that iteratively selects the closest unvisited node (returning to the depot when necessary) until all drop-offs are made.
 Please see the challenge code for a precise specification.